Useful Research Methods While Writing a Dissertation

 Two Fundamental Research Methods: Qualitative and Quantitative

-This type of academic research aims at studying the topic from social standpoint considering human behavior, cultural phenomena, and belief systems.
-When conducting a qualitative research, one may use open-ended questions, interviews or focus groups to learn about people’s opinion regarding a certain system or behavior.
+This type of academic research aims at studying the topic from a social standpoint considering human behavior, cultural phenomena, and belief systems.
+When conducting qualitative research, one may use open-ended questions, interviews, or focus groups to learn about people’s opinions regarding a certain system or behavior.

-Ayn O’Reilly, PhD, a representative of School of Public Service Leadership (PSL) research faculty and co-chair of the Scientific Merit Review Committee of PSL, claims qualitative inquiry can be conducted using several efficient approaches.
+Ayn O’Reilly, Ph.D., a representative of the School of Public Service Leadership (PSL) research faculty and co-chair of the Scientific Merit Review Committee of PSL, claims qualitative inquiry can be conducted using several efficient approaches.
 The three of them that are most frequently used include:

 TopThesis - TOP Quality THESIS Writing